The Bridge, the Gorge, the Wine: A Day and Night in Ronda

 The Night

 Jamon iberico de bellota (acorn-fed ham, sliced thin, EUR 14).
 Berenjenas con miel (fried eggplant with honey, EUR 6).
 A glass of local tinto (EUR 4).
-The waiter brought a complimentary dish of olives and almonds.
+The waiter brings a complimentary dish of olives and almonds.
 This is Spain at its best — unhurried, generous, and focused entirely on the pleasure of eating well.